 Faith-Based Empowerment Team (FBET): There is but one ultimate authority and that one is God.
 This team is responsible to keep the Frontline Soldiers mission spiritually focused and to keep faith-based communities, churches and efforts involved in all we do.

-Unity and Solidarity Empowerment Team (USET): This team is responsible for developing strategies designed to create a climate that promotes unity and solidarity that empowers the collective.
+Unity and Solidarity Empowerment Team (USET): This team is responsible for developing strategies designed to create a climate that promotes unity and solidarity to empower the collective.

 Event Planning Empowerment Team (EPET): This team is responsible for developing and planning all events and activities rooted in community spirit.
 This includes activities such as The Gathering of Men Breakfast, unity marches, community protests, rallies and other empowerment activities.
-This effort includes contacting necessary parties to secure site, permits, equipment, time frame available, event set up, and logistical arrangements for events.
+This effort includes contacting necessary parties to secure sites, permits and equipment, determine time frame availability, and help with event set-up and logistical arrangements.

-Political Action Empowerment Team (PAET): This team serves as a voice for social policy change in political arenas that result in building political alliances and updating programs efforts livery.
+Political Action Empowerment Team (PAET): This team serves as a voice in political arenas for social policy changes that result in building alliances and updating programs.